codemarc/refinery/distance.md

 of the larger of the two strings.

-It then factors in the number of transpositions or matching letters that don\'t occur in the same order.
+It then factors in the number of transpositions or matching letters that don't occur in the same order.

 | V1                 |V2                      | distance |